mauriciojorta/golang-travel-advisor/README.md

 - Background jobs are managed with [Asynq](https://github.com/hibiken/asynq) and require a running Redis instance.
 - Periodic cleanup of deleted jobs is handled automatically.
 - Swagger documentation is available at `/swagger/index.html` after running the server.
+- Run tests with `go test ./...` to ensure everything is working correctly.

 ---